glouppe/info8006-introduction-to-ai/lecture7.md

 Is that intelligence?
 Aren't we missing a critical component?
 => Learning component

-The auestion is then to determine what should be pre-defined from what should be learned.
+The question is then to determine what should be pre-defined from what should be learned.

 ---